-Many business have a social component to building community in their mission, and conversely, many nonprofits have a business component to help generate income for operating costs.
+Many businesses have a social component to building community in their mission, and conversely, many nonprofits have a business component to help generate income for operating costs.
 No matter which perspective you're coming from, there are great funding opportunities out there.
-Be sure to check the NGO list as well as many of the NGO's have a social enterprise component to their financing.
+Be sure to check the NGO list as many of the NGOs have a social enterprise component to their financing.

 - CharityVillage - links to online databases and directories of funding agencies and foundations.

 - Vancity Small Business Loans - Vancity credit union offers financial and technical support for small businesses, including funding specifically for Aboriginal entrepreneurs, entrepreneurs with a disability, and social enterprises.

 - MaRS Center for Impact Investing - creates innovative ways for investors to fund social enterprises and charities.

 These articles provide additional information about the different ways you can finance your business.